kiwicopple/paul.copplest.one/docs/blog/how-to-learn.md

 ---
 date: 2019-06-25
-description: A personal approach to meta-learning, or learning how to learn
+description: A personal anecdote on learning.
+title: How to throw a boomerang
 ---

-# How to learn

-## How to throw a boomerang
+# How to throw a boomerang

 One morning while I was travelling in Asia, I joined a friend on a beach.
-He was throwing a boomerang that he had made using a template he found off the internet.
+He was throwing a boomerang that he had made himself.
 "It's simple to use," he said in his thick Australian accent, "just hold it in your outstretched arm at a 45 degree angle and throw it at a 45 degree offset to the wind."

 He demonstrated this, throwing it with a flick of his wrist and running about 30 meters to the left to catch it (with varying success).
-Two minutes after this _detailed_ boomerang throwing demonstration he departed for work, leaving me with a boomerang and a full day to practice.
+A couple of minutes after the demonstration he departed for work, leaving me with a boomerang and a full day to practice.

-An hour or so later, I hadn't caught a single throw.
+An hour later, I hadn't caught a single throw.

 I decided that the boomerang may not withstand a full day of collisions into the sandy beach and, given the tropical heat, I thought it would be fun to move into the water to practice throwing.